logiclogue/jordanlord.co.uk/src/blog/football-simulation-part-1-collecting-data.md

 Perfect!
 It's now possible to lookup Manchester United's home rating with `Map.lookup "MUN" homeRatings` which is `Just 1274`.

+## **TODO**

+The first feature that our model will be predicting will be whether the match was a draw or not.
+The probability of a draw will depend upon the rating difference of the two teams.

+If the match isn't a draw, then we will calculate if the match is a win for the home team or not.
+This is conditional probability: given not a draw, what is the probability of a win?

+In order to fit our model to draw probability against rating difference, we must first extract all of the draws.

+**CODE**

 ## Match Preparation

 Ultimately, we want to train our statistical model on rating difference with